 In accordance with our capital plan, we began a common stock offering in July 2012 to existing shareholders followed by an offering to the public during the third and fourth quarters of 2012.
 The offering was closed on December 20, 2012 and proceeds of \$12,061,257 were received on December 28, 2012.
 Upon receipt of the proceeds we injected \$7.0 million of capital into the Bank.
 The remaining net proceeds are held at the Company and will be used for payment of operating expenses and, when permitted by regulatory authorities, the payment of deferred trust preferred interest.
 The remaining additional cash may be used for future capital injections, if needed; thus, providing a source of strength at the holding company level for the Bank.
 In addition, the conversion of the director notes to common stock and the recent stock offering included common stock warrants that may be exercised in the next five years and potentially provide additional capital if, and when, they are exercised.
-A total of 2,370,900 common stock warrants were outstanding as of December 31, 2012 with an exercise price of \$1.75.
+A total of 2,364,142 common stock warrants were outstanding as of December 31, 2013 with an exercise price of \$1.75.
 Assuming all of these warrants are exercised before expiration, then an additional \$4.1 million in capital would be provided by their exercise.

 - 4. Loan policies have been revised; an online approval and underwriting system for loans has been implemented; underwriting, monitoring and management of credits and collections have been enhanced; frequency of external loan reviews increased; and the focus on problem loans intensified at all levels in the organization.
 As a result, we are more timely in identifying problem loans.
 In the future, continuing these procedures should strengthen asset quality substantially.
 Further training of lending personnel is ongoing regarding proper risk grading of credits and identification of problem credits. - 5.
 Enhanced loan concentration identification and new procedures for monitoring and managing concentrations have been implemented.
 Loan concentration targets have been established and efforts continue to reduce higher risk concentrations.
 In particular, construction and development loans and commercial real estate loans have been reduced and continue to decrease toward acceptable levels as determined by the new policies. - 6.
-To strengthen management of credit quality and loan production, we added a new Chief Credit Officer, Stephen Trescot, in the first quarter of 2011 who brings vast credit administration experience to our management team.
+To strengthen management of credit quality and loan production, we added a new Chief Credit Officer, Stephen Trescot, in the first quarter of 2011 who has brought vast credit administration experience to our management team.
 Sharon Borich, our former Chief Credit Officer, assumed the role of Senior Lending Officer with oversight of loan production and business development which is her area of expertise.
+On February 28, 2014, Stephen Trescot retired as Executive Vice President and Chief Credit Officer of the Bank.
+Karen Wimmer was appointed as Executive Vice President and Chief Credit Officer of the Bank effective March 1, 2014.
+Ms. Wimmer previously served as Senior Vice President and Senior Credit Officer of the Bank since the fourth quarter of 2012 in which she reported directly to Mr. Trescot.
+Ms. Wimmer has a total of 26 years of banking experience.
+Mr. Trescot will continue to provide consulting services to the Bank on a contractual basis.

 In addition to new lending policies and procedures, the management of all real estate development projects and draws has been centralized.
 We have segregated the duties of lenders for greater specialization of commercial and retail lending responsibilities.
 As a result we have formed a Commercial Loan division that is supervised by the Senior Vice President and Senior Lending Officer.
 The retail loans are primarily the responsibility of branch personnel who report to branch managers and respective area managers.